tracy-burnett/dito-backend/README.md

 ```

 ## Update Translation
 Updates the entire text.
-This operation will automatically maintain existing associations for words that aren't deleted and insert NULL associations for newly inserted words. \
+This operation will automatically maintain existing associations for words that aren't deleted and insert NULL associations for newly inserted words.
+Working as of 3/7/2022.
+Did not test authentication.\
-**URL** : `/audio/:id/translations/:lid`
+**URL** : `/audio/:id/translations/:lid/`

 **Method** : `PATCH`